Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Watch Popuri and Gray get married._
 **-=Missable=-**

 Like the others, this one involves getting your affection up with Gray while keeping it down with Popuri.
 Gray is a quiet guy, doesn’t talk much and he is kind of shy, even when he invites you to his wedding though he’ll drop hints and such when he is close in the bar.
-However, all you need to do is get his affection up and the best way I found for that is to using eggs.
-He also likes eggs, which are easy enough to come by.
+However, all you need to do is get his affection up.
+Like Cliff, he also likes eggs, which are easy enough to come by.
 If for some reason you don’t have them, he also likes you showing him his dog.
 Once his affection is up enough, he will show up on your farm and invite you to the wedding.

 =-----------------------------------------------------------=